Least Volume Analysis: Theoretical Analysis of Least Volume

+Hence for a positive definite $S$, the inequality can only be reduced to equality when $L$ is diagonal, which in turn makes $S$ diagonal. \end{proof}

-Theorem~\ref{theorem:bound} can lead to some interesting results that we will see in \S\ref{sec:pca_relation}.
-Its proof in given in \S\ref{sec:proof_thm1}.
-Here the \emph{positive lower bound} of $\det S$ is an unknown inherent constant determined by the dataset, and it originates from the intuition that when the latent space reduces into the least dimensional one in which $\mathcal{Z}$ cannot be flattened anymore, then $\det S$ cannot be zero, as otherwise it suggests $\mathcal{Z}$ resides in a linear latent subspace and creates contradiction.
+Theorem~\ref{thm3:bound} can lead to some interesting results that we will see in \S\ref{sec:pca_relation}.
+Here the \emph{positive lower bound} of $\det S$ is an unknown inherent constant determined by the dataset, and it originates from the intuition that when the latent space reduces into the least dimensional one in which $\gZ$ cannot be flattened anymore, then $\det S$ cannot be zero, as otherwise it suggests $\gZ$ resides in a linear latent subspace and creates contradiction.
 Nor should $\det S$ be arbitrarily close to 0, as the $K$-Lipschitz decoder prevents degenerate shrinkage.